tenzir/tenzir/web/docs/operators/transformations/yara.md

 The `--mmap` flag is merely an optimization that constructs a single chunk of bytes instead of a contiguous stream.
-Without `--mmap`, the [`file`](../../connectors/file.md) loader generates a stream of byte chunks and feed them incrementally to `yara`.
-This works as well, but performance is better due to memory locality when using `--mmap`.
+Without `--mmap`, the [`file`](../../connectors/file.md) loader generates a stream of byte chunks and feeds them incrementally to the `yara` operator.
+This also works, but performance is better due to memory locality when using `--mmap`.
 :::

 Let's unpack a concrete example: